Emzilla-01/fruitAAE/readme.md

     4. The characteristics (size, color, shape, etc.) of each fruit by type
     5. Have any fruit been in the basket for over 3 days

+There is some extra (unused) code in here due to some uncertainty in the requirements (better to wait for clarification before trimming!).

+Can trim, refactor, add features to the script on request, happy to discuss.

 Thank you,
 EmyKay.com
 2021